creoapp/documentation/docs/creo/exporter.md

-Creo exporter's mission is being able to generate a __readable__ and __simple to mantain__ native project (ie. for XCode) that any developer can open and build with native tools.
+Creo exporter generates a __readable__, __simple-to-mantain__ native project that can be opened and built with XCode.
 The exporter generates two set of class files, the private ones containing the exported views and their customisation.
-These files acts as a base class for the public ones that can be freely edited by the user because they are never overwritten. **Exporting more than once is a safe operation if you don’t modify the private files.**
+These files acts as a base class for the public ones that can be freely edited by the user because they are are not overwritten by future exports. **Exporting more than once is a safe operation if you don’t modify the private files.**

 ### Exported objects

-With this first exporter, Creo can export a __Swift__ project where all views and windows are in it. **Logic is not exported** yet, just the view hierarchies (this feature will be added pretty soon).
+Creo can export a __Swift__ project where that includes all views and windows. **Logic is not exported** yet, just the view hierarchies.
+Logic export will be added soon.

 - Views becomes native `UIKit` views (ie. `UILabel`, `UITextField` etc) and have all native properties set one by one as configured in Creo inspectors.

 - Windows are exported as native view controllers inherited from `UIViewController` and eventually configured to support different orientations (*landscape*, *portrait*) and device idioms (*iPhone*, *iPad*).

 - Navigation windows are exported to match their native counteparts ie `Navigation` windows become `UINavigationController` or a `TabBar` become a `UUITabBarController`.
-Also, al navigation windows are exported with the code to load and setup their children relationships.
+Also, all navigation windows are exported with the code to load and setup their children relationships.

 - Images are exported as `xcassets` and can referenced by name or by variable via generated `UIImage` extensions.